LesterLyu/The-Look/deliverables/iteration-03.plan.md

 #### Changes from previous iteration

-List the most significant changes you made to your process (if any).

 ##### Change 1: Introduced Group Coding Sessions & Code Review Sessions
 One of the biggest challenges that we faced when completing Deliverable 2 was the lack of communication when we were developing our application.
 For Delierable 2, we decided to assign tasks to each member and write code independently.
 The reason behind that decision is that it was reading week and we were hoping that working independently gives each group memeber the flexibility to manage their time, so that we can be more productive and save time for arranging meetings and traveling to meet.
 However, this decision did not turn out as well as we hoped because it led to lack of communication which caused the problem of implementing extra functionalities that cannot be used in our product.
 Thus, learning from our previous deliverable, we decided to introduce group coding sessions and code review sessions (see [Events](#events)).
 We hope that with group coding sessions, we can integrate our front-end and back-end in an efficient manner.
 In addition, we hope these coding sessions will give every group member an opportunity to contribute their code.
 A success metric for this change will be that there are less bugs discovered, more bugs/issues resolved, and more contribution from every group member.